How Log-Barrier Helps Exploration in Policy Optimization: Log-Barrier Stochastic Gradient Bandit

 \begin{restatable}[Non-uniform Smoothness]{lemma}{NUSmoothness} For all $\bt \in \mR^{K}$, and for all $\bm{r} \in \mR^{K}$ the spectral radius of the Hessian matrix $H(\bt)\in\mR^{K\times K}$ of $\barrier$ is upper bounded by a function of $\bt$.
 Precisely, for all $\bm{y}\in\mR^{K}$,

 \end{restatable}

 Lemma~\ref{lemma:non-uniform-smoothness} characterizes the local geometry of the regularized objective.
-The Hessian bound consists of two terms: a gradient-dependent component, indicating that the landscape flattens near stationary points, and a baseline curvature $\mathcal{O}\left(\frac{K}{\eta}\right)$ induced by the log-barrier.
-This constant term modifies the optimization geometry to enforce the learned policy to be bounded away from the simplex constraints.

-The regularization term inevitably introduces a shift in the stationary points.
+The Hessian bound has two terms: a gradient-dependent term, indicating that the landscape flattens near stationary points, and a baseline curvature $\mathcal{O}\left(K\\/\eta\right)$ induced by the log-barrier.
+This constant term modifies the optimization geometry to ensure the learned policy remains bounded away from the simplex boundary.
+Furthermore, the regularization term inevitably shifts the stationary points.
 Following~\citet{mei2022global}, we present a generalized Łojasiewicz inequality that accounts for this shift.

 \begin{restatable}[Weak Non-Uniform Łojasiewicz]{lemma}{Lojasiewicz} Under Assumption~\ref{asm:no_ties_r}, we have,

 \end{restatable}